-As a theater artist, he’s performed in countless productions at Southern California’s most well known venues, including the Pasadena Playhouse, The Walt Disney Concert Hall (alongside the Los Angeles Philharmonic Orchestra), La Jolla Playhouse, International City Theater and Antaeus Company (where he’s a Company Member), as well as its less conventional, but equally exciting venues, such as The Hollywood Forever Cemetery, Mountain View Mausoleum, and the La Brea Tar Pits Museum (with Chalk Rep).
-Most recently, he performed at the Chautauqua Theater Company in upstate NY.
+As an award-winning theater artist, he’s performed in countless productions at Southern California’s most well-known venues, including the Mark Taper Forum/CTG, Kirk Douglas Theater/CTG, Pasadena Playhouse, South Coast Rep, The Walt Disney Concert Hall (alongside the Los Angeles Philharmonic Orchestra), La Jolla Playhouse, Ojai Playwrights Conference, International City Theater, Boston Court, EST/LA, and Antaeus Company (where he’s a Company Member and serves on the Board of Directors), as well as its less conventional, but equally exciting venues such as The Huntington Gardens (with CalArts Center for New Performance), The Hollywood Forever Cemetery, Mountain View Mausoleum, and La Brea Tar Pits Museum (with Chalk Rep).
+Elsewhere, he’s performed at the Chautauqua Theater Company (NY), 24-Hour Play Festival (NYC), New Perspectives (NYC), as well as in numerous productions Off-Broadway and Off-Off-Broadway.